 Downtime On Your Commute

-No matter if it’s listening to podcasts, audiobooks, music, or spending a few device-free, quiet moments, using your commute for downtime allows you to recharge your mental batteries so you can more effectively get into the grind when you arrive to your destination.
+No matter, if it’s listening to podcasts, audiobooks, or music or spending a few device-free, quiet moments, using your commute for downtime, allows you to recharge your mental batteries so you can more effectively get into the grind when you arrive at your destination.

 The average daily commute time in the U.S. is 50 minutes round trip.
 If you invested your 50-minute commute each work day in audiobooks and podcasts, that equates to four hours a week and adds up to 216 hours annually.